nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

       <summary>Click for Hints!</summary>
       <br/>
       <p>
-        <strong>Answer:</strong>  </br></br> Some pods are slower than others, because there are other workloads running in the cluster, and you don't control where and when those other workloads are deployed, or how many resources they will consume among the pods.</br></br>This means not all pods are equal in performance, leading to an imbalance of Response Times. <br/></br>Some users will connect to a fast pod, some will get stuck with a slow pod.
+        <strong>Answer:</strong>  </br></br> Some pods are slower than others, because there are other workloads running in the cluster, and you don't control where and when those other workloads are deployed, or how many resources they will consume among the pods.</br></br>This means not all pods have equal resources, and are not equal in performance, leading to an imbalance of Response Times. <br/></br>Some users will connect to a fast pod, some will get stuck with a slow pod.
       </p>
     </details><br/>

 1. In today's Modern Application production workloads, it is important to send customers' requests to the most reliable and performant `pod`.
 NGINX's `Least-Conn` Load Balancing algorithm allows you to handle more total requests, and it adjusts automatically as pod performance and conditions in the Kubernetes cluster change minute by minute.

     **This should provide a better customer experience, essential for today's modern applications.**

 1. Boss says Coffee rush is now over, so scale back the number of coffee pods to `three`.
 Run the following `kubectl scale ` command: